 InnoDB buffer pool to reduce disk I/O, to a

 maximum of 80% of physical memory.
-You can also increase the sizes
+You can also increase the size

 InnoDB log files.

-enabled, so that if you temporarily make several copies of your data
+If you intend to make several temporary copies of your data in

 Whether you convert the